-WhatsApp leak exposes Russia link to Dutch far-right
+WhatsApp leak exposes Russia link to Dutch far right

 Already a member?

-In the texts, Baudet said he had met Vladimir Kornilov, a Russian with ties to the Kremlin, in The Netherlands ahead of the referendum four years ago.
+In the texts, written four years ago, Baudet said he had met Vladimir Kornilov, a Russian with Kremlin ties, in the Netherlands ahead of the referendum.

-Baudet described Kornilov as "A Russian who works for [president Vladimir] Putin" and a "very influential figure".
+Baudet described Kornilov as "a Russian who works for [Russian president Vladimir] Putin" and a "very influential figure".

-"I'm working on that Kornilov," he later said, though it was unclear what he meant.
+"I'm working on that Kornilov," Baudet later said, though it was unclear what he meant.

-After Baudet had repeated Russian claims in Dutch media that Ukraine had sent undercover agents to interfere in the Dutch vote, some of his FvD colleagues asked him if he had any proof.
+After Baudet claimed in Dutch media that Ukraine had covertly sent agents provocateurs to the Netherlands to meddle in the Dutch vote, FvD colleagues asked him if he had proof.
 "No. Info comes from Kornilov," Baudet replied.

-And when Baudet was, at one point, short of money, he said: "Maybe Kornilov wants to pay some extra" and "Kornilov can beat that with all his money", adding winking and smiling emojis.
+And when Baudet was, at one point, short of money, he said: "Maybe Kornilov wants to pay some extra" and "Kornilov can beat that with all his money", adding winky and smily emojis.

 Baudet initially created the FvD as a think-tank.

-It was one of the co-initiators, along with GeenStijl, a Dutch satirical news website, of a non-binding referendum in April 2016 on if The Netherlands should ratify an EU association treaty with Ukraine.
+The 37-year old was one of the co-initiators, along with GeenStijl, a Dutch satirical news website, of a non-binding referendum in April 2016 on whether The Hague should ratify an EU association treaty with Ukraine.

-Kornilov, a former director of the Russian Institute of CIS Countries in Kiev, a Kremlin offshoot, also came to The Hague to campaign against the treaty.
+Kornilov, a former director of the Russian Institute of CIS Countries in Kiev, a Kremlin offshoot, also visited the Dutch capital, posing as a neutral expert in Dutch media, to attack the treaty.

-Dutch people voted against ratification, causing a headache for the EU Council in Brussels.
+Dutch people voted against ratification, causing a conundrum in the EU Council in Brussels.

-The Dutch government still ratified it, but added, in a special proviso, that the treaty did not guarantee military assistance or future EU membership.
+The Dutch government, eventually, ratified it anyway, but the EU added, in a new proviso, that the treaty did not guarantee military assistance or future membership.

-Baudet's FvD subsequently became a political party and won two seats in elections in 2017.
+Baudet's FvD subsequently became a political party and won two seats in Dutch elections in 2017.

 The leaked WhatsApp texts also showed he was against Dutch Nato membership.